Case Recording

 The line manager should routinely check samples of records to ensure they are up to date and maintained and, if not, that deficiencies are rectified as soon as practicable.

-The Team Manager has to quality assure electronic recording, commenting on the quality of the casework and recording.
+The Team Manager has to quality assure electronic recording, commenting on the quality of the children/young people and families intervention and recording.
 The Team Manager should identify required action to address any shortcomings to the case worker in the Managers Decision note labelled "Management Oversight" or "Audit".

 It is the responsibility of Children's Services to ensure that there are adequate resources to support effective recording.
 For example that there are a sufficient number of computer terminals available and the office environment is conducive to recording e.g. quiet enough to allow for reflection on the electronic record.